gfredericks/lein-lein/README.md

 Add `[lein-lein "0.1.0"]` to the `:plugins` vector of your `:user` profile or `project.clj`.

-Then use `lein lein` to run leiningen tasks, for example
+Then use `lein lein` to run leiningen tasks, for example:

 ```
 $ lein lein version